aryanbaba4199/portfolio/README.md

 ###

-<h4 align="left">My Name is Raushan Kumar I am a full Stack Developer in MERN Stack with 3+ years of experience.
-Over the years i own my skills in React Native and also have 5+ years of experience.</h4>
+<h4 align="left">My Name is Raushan Kumar I am a full Stack Developer in MERN Stack with 5+ years of experience.
+Over the years i own my skills in NextJs, NestJs and FastApi.</h4>

 ###